-- Who the project is for, e.g., your city/county's HazMat team, bomb squad, or emergency operations center (EOC), etc.? - What the project entails, e.g., develop plans, purchase equipment, conduct training, etc.? - When will you be working on this project? - Where is your jurisdiction? - Describe why the project is necessary, or the intended benefit/outcome.
+- Who the project is for, e.g., your city/county's HazMat team, bomb squad, or emergency operations center (EOC), etc.? - What the project entails, e.g., develop plans, purchase equipment, conduct training, etc.? - When will you be working on this project? - Where is your jurisdiction?
+What other jurisdictions will the project serve? - Describe why the project is necessary, or the intended benefit/outcome.